Today I took 2 congealed fruit salads

 I need to tell you that for mine this time I skipped the bananas but added blueberries instead and I probably did more fruit than listed above.

 So.....drain the orange sections and reserve the syrup.
 Add more water to the syrup to make 3/4 cup liquid.
 In a saucepan on medium, combine the sugar, gelatin, add syrup mix, orange and lemon juices.
 Heat until the gelatin is dissolved and gradually stir about 1/2 of the mixture into the eggs and stir well.
 Return all to the saucepan and cook stirring about 2 more minutes.
 Remove from the heat.
 I used my kitchen aid mixer to blend the softened cream cheese and sour cream and poured the saucepan ingredients in blending everything well.
 Now pour all this mix into a ring pan, bundt or jello type mold container.

 Chill until the mixture is cold but not completely solid.
-This is when you are going to press the fruits in making sure they go down into the fruit salad.
+This is when you are going to press the fruits in making sure they go down into the "pudding".
 If you are using the bananas they will NOT TURN brown if you made sure the mixture was truly cool.
-Bananas need to go well into the mix.
+Bananas need to go well into the pudding mix.

 Make this fruit salad the day before so that it can get firm and solid.
 When everything is ready, you can put hot water in your sink and hold the pan in the water moving it back and forth slowly (be sure not to get water inside) until it looks loose on the sides.
 Then, flip the container on a pretty plate that is bigger than the jello mold and make sure you center it.